AlbertoCuadra/combustion_toolbox/README.md

   - TP: Equilibrium composition at defined temperature and pressure
   - HP: Adiabatic temperature and composition at constant pressure
   - SP: Isentropic compression/expansion to a specified pressure
+  - GP: Equilibrium composition at defined Gibbs free energy and pressure
   - TV: Equilibrium composition at defined temperature and constant volume
   - EV: Adiabatic temperature and composition at constant volume
   - SV: Isentropic compression/expansion to a specified volume
+  - FV: Equilibrium composition at defined Helmholtz free energy and volume
 * `Shock calculations:`
   - Pre-shock and post-shock states
   - Equilibrium or frozen composition